Joansico97/auth_todo/README.md

 # AUTH TODO APP USING FLUTTER & SERVERPOD

-_This is an all-in-one app with user authentication using flutter & serverpod._
+_This is a todo app with user authentication using flutter & serverpod._

 # Architecture